rupali317/faq-accordion-card-main/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.
-- Hide/Show the answer to a question when the question is clicked
+- Hide/Show the answer to a question when the question is clicked.

 ### Screenshots